 How much does this cheap student plan cost per week?

 This plan is designed for Aldi and typically costs £20–30 per week for one person, depending on what you already have at home.
-Buying in bulk, choosing own-brand items, and batch cooking can reduce the cost further.
+Buying in bulk and choosing own-brand items can reduce this further.

 How much protein does this plan provide per day?